Ethnic groups in Bosnia and Herzegovina: Inter-ethnic relations

 Serbs tend to be Orthodox Christian, Croats tend to be Catholic, and Bosniaks tend to be Muslim.
 Tensions between these groups were expressed in terms of religion, and religious symbols continue to be used for nationalist purposes.
 Fundamentalists existed on all sides; so, in regards to propaganda supported by the views of religious leaders, the Bosnian War took on some features of a "religious war."
 Historical stereotypes and prejudice were further established by experiences of war.
 On the other hand, it has been found that direct individual experiences of war did not influence the individual's measured ethno-nationalism.
 The situation still impedes the development of relations post-war.
-It has been found that ethnic civil war alone does not have a tendency to increase the abundance of ethno-nationalism in a country; though, this is context-dependent.
+It has been found that ethnic civil war alone does not have a tendency to increase the abundance of ethno-nationalism in a country, though this is context-dependent.
 Karin Dyrstad argues that the Dayton agreement, although intended to improve relations following the war, damaged them and segregated the country even further.
-Her argument lies on her finding that local policy change provides the context which determines the lasting effect that ethnic civil wars have on ethno-nationalism.
+Her argument lies on her finding that local policy change provides the context that determines the lasting effect that ethnic civil wars have on ethnonationalism.
 So, the Dayton agreement, she argues, is the local policy change that propelled the Bosnian War into having the disastrous post-war effects on inter-ethnic relations that it did.
 Conversely, the pluralistic makeup of the Dayton agreement suggested it would have a beneficial effect on inter-ethnic relations within the country.
 Before the war, Bosnia and Herzegovina had rather good inter-ethnic relations compared to other Western Balkan states.
 In the years following the war, all three ethnic groups experienced a drastic increase in the prevalence of ethno-nationalism, the group with the most dramatic shift being the Serbs.
 This increased ethno-nationalism contributed to the deterioration of inter-ethnic relations in the country.
 The prevalence of this ethno-nationalism can be displayed, in part, by the finding that, upon return, almost all displaced persons moved into an area in which their activated ethnic identity aligned with that of the majority.
 To further exacerbate ethnic homogeneity following the war, ethnic elites were known to sometimes halt the return of displaced persons to their pre-war place of residence.